iodigital-com/io-technology/data/blog/making-web-workers-enjoyable.md

 It achieves this by adopting an RPC (Remote Procedure Call)[^14] style for message transmission and leveraging JavaScript Proxies[^15] that maintain a reference to the original target.
 In essence, Comlink enables seamless access to any element from the Main Thread within a Web Worker and vice versa.
 This bidirectional accessibility significantly enhances the developer experience.
-Furthermore when used together with TypeScript[^16] it supports autocomplete features, making coding even more efficient and enjoyable.
+Furthermore, when used together with TypeScript[^16] it supports autocomplete features, making coding even more efficient and enjoyable.

 ### How to use Comlink

-Using Comlink is fairly straight forward as shown below:
+Comlink provides a set of functions that help connect the main thread to the Web Worker and vice versa is fairly straight forward as shown below.
+The `wrap()` function wraps the Worker and takes the other end of a Message Channel[^21] as an argument and returns a proxy.
+This proxy will have all properties and functions of the exposed value from the other thread.
+However, access to these properties and function invocations are inherently asynchronous.
+This means that a function that would normally return a number will now return a `Promise()`[^20] for a number.

 ```typescript
 import { wrap } from 'comlink'